libra/website/docs/life-of-a-transaction.md

 ### Consensus → Execution (EX.3)

-If a quorum of validators agree on the block execution results, consensus of each validator informs its execution component via `Execution::CommitBlock()` that this block is ready to be committed.
+If a quorum of validators agrees on the block execution results, consensus of each validator informs its execution component via `Execution::CommitBlock()` that this block is ready to be committed.
 This call to the execution component will include the signatures of the agreeing validators to provide proof of their agreement.

 ### Execution → Storage (EX.4)

 Execution takes the values from its  “scratchpad” and sends them to storage for persistence via `Storage::SaveTransactions()`.
-Execution then prunes the old values from the “scratchpad” that are no longer needed (for example, parallel blocks that can not be committed).
+Execution then prunes the old values from the “scratchpad” that are no longer needed (for example, parallel blocks that cannot be committed).

 ### Execution README

-For implementation details, repository structure, and APIs of the execution crate, refer to the [Execution README](crates/execution).
+For implementation details, repository structure, and APIs of the execution crate refer to the [Execution README](crates/execution).

 ## Storage